SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/10_graphit_examples.md

 ![](/articles/15_web_services/17_Graphit/images/65_graphit_examples.PNG)

-Note the different tags used and their affect on the output CSV document: e.g. csvHeader: false -> removes fields headers from the response
+Note the different tags used and their respective effect on the output CSV document: e.g. csvHeader: false -> removes fields headers from the response.